NJIT-CS490-SP21/project2-kpr25/README.md

 35. I even added a really nice font for when the user logs into the page.
 36. After that i had to deploy my app outside of cloud 9 so I used Heroku to set that up.
 37. So, I npm install -g heroku on my cloud 9 and add my Procfile and the requirements.txt file to create the deployment.
+38. After I instealled heroku ran the app.
+39. Here is my link to Heroku: https://afternoon-spire-03938.herokuapp.com/
-38. In the end, I created this readme file other people to follow how I did this project.
+40. In the end, I created this readme file other people to follow how I did this project.

 Here are some known problems that I ran across on working this project:
 1. I had a lot of trouble using react and how react works different from other languages, but I need to get more used to that.